WalidSellami/plag_check/README.md

 ### Clone the repository
 git clone https://github.com/WalidSellami/plag_check

-cd plag_check
+#### Or download as ZIP and extract it then open the project in your editor

 ### Create virtual environment
 python -m venv .venv

 ### Activate it
 source .venv/bin/activate      # Mac/Linux
 .\.venv\Scripts\activate       # Windows

 ### Install dependencies